Representing the Rights of Victims Who Have Been Injured in Distracted Driving Accidents

 Even if there was no specific law against what a driver was doing at the time of an accident, distracted driving often leads to traffic violations and can itself usually be considered a form of negligence.
 As a result, people hurt by distracted drivers are usually able to obtain compensation for their injuries and other losses.

-Call Polito & Associates Today to Speak to a New London Distracted Driving Lawyer
+Call Polito & Harrington Today to Speak to a New London Distracted Driving Lawyer